Individual Studies Program

 Director: Dr. Joan Burton

 The Individual Studies Program (IVSP) is a degree-granting academic program administered through the Office of Undergraduate Studies.
 The program enables students to design their own interdisciplinary majors leading to the Bachelor of Arts or Bachelor of Science degree.
 Students draw primarily from the University of Maryland's course offerings to form an academic concentration not otherwise available to them at the institution.
 A written proposal that defines the student's major and outlines the curriculum is required to apply to the program.
 Individually created student majors have recently included such titles as International Relations and Diplomacy, Peace Building and Social Change, Global Health, 3D Environment Modeling and Design, Environmental Sustainability, Education and Social Change in Latin America, Healthcare Management for Diverse Communities, Global Development, Middle Eastern Studies, Asian American Policy and Advocacy, International Relations and East Asia, Women's Health and Global Communication, Renaissance Studies, and Urban Design and Studies.
+The program provides a supportive community of engaged and self-motivated students, alumni, and staff.

 Students must seek the guidance and approval of a Faculty Mentor prior to having their proposal reviewed by the Individual Studies Faculty Review Board.
 If approved, the courses agreed upon by the Faculty Review Board become the basis for the student's major requirements.
-These listed requirements from numerous academic departments, along with the CORE general education requirements, are analogous in most ways to the academic requirements given to students who select from the University's traditional majors.
+These listed requirements from numerous academic departments, along with the general education requirements, are analogous in most ways to the academic requirements given to students who select from the University's traditional majors.
 However, each student is required to design a unique program of study and defend it in order to be a part of IVSP.

 Individual Studies students must complete a senior capstone project and are encouraged to engage in internships, research projects, independent studies, and study abroad to supplement their work in the classroom.
 Drawing from real-life experience as a supplement to the academic curriculum is generally encouraged.
 These projects often serve as a way for the students to develop academic connections among the multiple disciplines involved in their programs.